 Melchizedek was a priest to El Elyon – God Most High, and he blesses Abram in his name, “El Elyon, creator of heaven and earth.”
 We quote him in order to constantly re-affirm that our God, whose name we do not pronounce, contains all of the powers and divinities ever identified and worshiped in the world.
 In order to further stress the divine unity, in most prayers we upgrade, “Creator of heaven and earth” to “Creator of everything,” in order not to provide an opening for heretics to ask, “And who created the sea?”
 We have one God, only one.
 With all of the doubts and questions one principle of faith remains unshaken: the Lord is One

-and he is “the God of Abraham the God of Isaac and God of Jacob.”
+and that God is “the God of Abraham the God of Isaac and God of Jacob.”
 This expression is not common in the Bible.
 Where does it appear?
 At the burning bush.
 We have moved from the beginning of Abram’s story to God’s first verbal communication with Moses.
 Not yet a leader, a liberator or legislator, he is a shepherd finding his way in the wilderness.
 His faith is still under construction; therefore God identifies himself as the God of his ancestors.
 Moses, unlike Abram, does not pop onto the stage from nowhere.
 Like us, he is not starting from scratch.